 - Select the star to add St John’s to your ‘activities’

 - Submit evidence of wildlife sitings to iRecord

 - Use ‘St John’s College, Cambridge’ as your location if you’re on the main site or the name of the road or area if elsewhere in Cambridge.

 The University’s detailed user guide is available here

 St John's College acknowledges the current climate emergency as the defining issue of our time.
 As one of the largest Colleges of the University of Cambridge it will take steps to reduce its greenhouse gas emissions to net zero before the UK Government's target date of 2050, with a steep reduction by 2030.

 St John’s College will comply fully with all relevant environmental legislation and will actively promote environmentally conscious behaviour from all members of College staff, students, Fellows and guests.
-The College will continue to manage environmental initiatives and report to the Council through the Environmental Committee.
+The College will continue to manage environmental initiatives and report to the Council through the Climate Crisis Committee and Sustainability Forum.
 Implementation of initiatives will be through existing College structures and relevant Committees where possible.